What is Proof of Loss for Property Insurance Claims?

 What Tactics Do Florida Insurance Companies Use to Misuse the Proof of Loss Process?

-One common tactic is asserting technical deficiencies as a basis for denial.
-Insurers may argue that a Proof of Loss was incomplete, improperly executed, or submitted outside the required timeframe, even where the policyholder made a good-faith effort to comply, and the insurer suffered no actual prejudice.
-These arguments often elevate form over substance.
+One common tactic is focusing on technical defects.
+Insurers may argue that a Proof of Loss is incomplete, improperly signed, or untimely, even when the homeowner has made a good-faith effort to comply, and the insurer has not been prejudiced.
+These arguments prioritize form over substance.

-Insurers also rely on the sworn nature of the Proof of Loss to scrutinize every detail for inconsistencies.
-Because the document is submitted under oath, even minor or unintentional discrepancies between the Proof of Loss and prior statements can be used to challenge credibility.
-These inconsistencies are then cited as justification for reducing or denying the claim altogether.
+Because the Proof of Loss is sworn, insurers closely scrutinize it for inconsistencies.
+Even minor differences between the Proof of Loss and prior statements can be used to challenge credibility and justify reducing or denying the claim.

 How is the Proof of Loss Different for Commercial Property Insurance Claims in Florida?